pivotal/blog/content/post/react-integration-tests-with-enzyme.md

 On the project we experimented with our own Promise implementation that offered a synchronous `flush` function.
-It was certainly fun to write it, but it required a lot of bespoke code that needed to be maintained and perhaps it all wasn't worth the effort just for the benefit of clean stack traces.
+It was certainly fun to write it, but it required a lot of bespoke code that needed to be maintained and wasn't worth the effort just for the benefit of clean stack traces.

 ## Interactions